Disease Modifying Therapies Choices booklet

 What are the side effects?

 Side effects reported for Lemtrada include one-third of people reporting changes to their thyroid function, which while treatable, can mean lifelong medication is necessary.
-One per cent of people reported a blood clotting disorder called Immune thrombocytopenic purpura (ITP).
+One per cent of people reported a blood clotting disorder called immune thrombocytopenic purpura (ITP).
 While serious, ITP can be treated effectively.
 Other adverse effects reported relate to kidney function, reactions at the infusion site and respiratory infections.

 Mavenclad (cladribine)